Claude Platform Docs

 Returned when the server-side sampling loop reaches its iteration limit while executing server tools like web search or web fetch.
 The default limit is 10 iterations per request.

-When this happens, the response may contain a server_tool_use block without a corresponding server_tool_result.
+When this happens, the response may contain a server_tool_use block without a corresponding result block.
 To let Claude finish processing, continue the conversation by sending the response back as-is.
+A response that leaves a client tool_use block waiting on you never has a stop_reason of pause_turn: when Claude stops to call your tools, stop_reason is tool_use, and you continue it by sending the client tool_result blocks instead of the response itself.

 response = client.messages.create(